chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 After running the last line the nano texteditor should be opened with the configuration file jail.local.
 Here you go down in the text, until you find the following 3 parameters: Max retry, Findtime, Bantime.
 Erase the # in front of every of those parameters + in front of the next DEFAULT several lines above to activate this whole settings block.
 Then enter maximum login attempts as max retry, the time a user has to try these number of login attempts  (Findtime) and the time an ip is banned for, if these tresholds are crossed.
 Note that this rule applies to your login device aswell.
 So if you set 5 retries and 5000m bantime and type your ssh password wrong 5 times, your computers ip is banned for over 83 hours.
-After setting these variables, quit nano with **control x** and save the file.
+After setting these variables, quit nano with **Control X** and save the file.
 Now restart fail2ban and test its status by running:

 ```
 sudo systemctl restart fail2ban